As of 5/29/2020, 4 p.m. local time:

 Right Start canceled, TAP class is done on JKO, no other gatherings of more than 10 people for next 15 days.

 We are requesting all members that require assistance from Airman & Family Readiness Center (Bldg.
 794) please contact us via telephone 478-926-1256 or DSN: 468-1256.
 Initial Counseling, Pre-Separation, and Capstones will be conducted via telephone, and TAP will be conducted via JKO or members can reschedule for a later workshop.
 Heart Link will be rescheduled for a later date.

 - AAFES is open with adjusted hours.
+The Base Exchange now has curbside pick-up available.
+You can access their website at www.shopmyexchange.com.
 They are also controlling the patronage within the food court.
-Please see attached flyer.

-- Base Dining Facility: Open, but takeout only, for authorized users only.
+- Base Dining Facility: Takeout only, for authorized users only.
 Those authorized to the the dining facility are enlisted members, 1st responders and those on orders who are authorized and directed to utilize the facility.

 - Chapel Service: Regular Services are Cancelled but will be streamed on the Robins AFB Chapel Facebook.
 Staff is available for individual needs.
 Wednesday night meals and refuge meals for dormitory Airmen are take-out only.

-- Child Development Center: Attention CDC parents: If you are teleworking keeping your child at home due to COVID-19, you will receive a credit on your account.
+- Child Development Center: East, Closed until further notice.
+Care provided at West M-F 6:30 a.m. - 6 p.m..
+Attention CDC parents: If you are teleworking keeping your child at home due to COVID-19, you will receive a credit on your account.
 Contact the Director at CDC East 478-926-5805 M-F 6:30 a.m. - 6 p.m.

-- Flight Kitchen: Open; take-out only, for authorized users only.
+- Flight Kitchen: Take-out only, for authorized users only.
 Those authorized to the the dining facility are enlisted members, 1st responders and those on flight status.